troyyoungblood/20201216Homework_TDY/README.md

 have created an artificially high number of pushes and would have taken more than time than just doing it right.

+api keys have been removed

+Files are folder labeled 20201216_HW_TDY

 API homework
 # Python API Homework - What's the Weather Like?